Can You Take Probiotics While Pregnant? Experts Weigh In

 It's difficult to perform large, comprehensive studies on pregnant women, as it may put the mom or the fetus at risk, OB/GYN Suzanne Gilberg-Lenz, M.D., says.
 However, there have been several small studies on the effects of probiotics during pregnancy.

-Based on those studies (like this one on gastrointestinal issues during pregnancy or this one on the safety of probiotics with pregnancy and lactation), there is no evidence of harm from taking probiotics while pregnant.
+Based on those studies (like this one on gastrointestinal issues during pregnancy3 or this one on the safety of probiotics with pregnancy and lactation4), there is no evidence of harm from taking probiotics while pregnant.
 In fact, Gilberg-Lenz says some studies even show potential benefits.

 Are there any benefits to taking probiotics while pregnant?